ocsf/ocsf-server/README.md

 A release is built on a **host**, a machine which contains Erlang, Elixir, and any other dependencies needed to compile the schema server.
 A release is then deployed to a **target**, potentially the same machine as the host, but usually a separate target host.

-To deploy the schema server, copy the release archive file (`schema_server-<version>.tar.gz`) from the release folder to the target.
+To deploy the schema server, copy the release archive file (`dist/schema_server-<version>.tar.gz`) from the release folder to the target.
 Extract the release files to disk from the archive.
 Note, the following must be the same between the **host** and the **target**:

 - Target architecture (for example, x86_64 or ARM)
 - Target vendor + operating system (for example, Windows, Linux, or Darwin/macOS)